-^{} The category "In Dormitories" is a subset of "On Campus."
+\\\\ The category "In Dormitories" is a subset of "On Campus."
 The College does not have "Noncampus Buildings or Property."
-College-owned faculty and staff residences adjacent to the main campus are regarded as 'On Campus' under the Clery Act.
+The College has been instructed to not include the area outside the front gate or on adjacent trails as "Adjacent Public Property." since they are separated from the campus by a fence and private property.

-^{} Campus Disciplinary Action" is defined as the referral of any student to any campus official who initiates a disciplinary action of which a record is kept and which may result in the imposition of a sanction.
+Campus Disciplinary Action" is defined as the referral of any student to any campus official who initiates a disciplinary action of which a record is kept and which may result in the imposition of a sanction.
 In this report, however, the law stipulates that students referred for campus disciplinary action are not to be included unless those violations were also violations of law, not simply campus policy.